diagrams/diagrams-doc/doc/manual.rst

   components of a `Located` value.
 * `mapLoc` can be used to apply a function to the value of type `a` inside a value of type `Located a`.
-Note that `Located` is not a functor, since it is not possible to change the contained type
+Note that `Located` is not a `Functor`, since it is not possible to change the contained type
   arbitrarily: `mapLoc` does not change the location, and the vector space associated to the type `a` must therefore remain the same.